List of Saki characters: Shindouji Girl's High

-3rd year, plays sergeant position.
-She is Shindouji's 4th best player.
+Third year, plays sergeant position.
+She is Shindouji's fourth best player.
 Her ability is not described at this point, but Sumire and Izumi both notice that her playing style in the semifinals differs from her records or prior games.
-Sumire goes further to state that it's as if she's going for big hands but winds up settling for something cheaper.
+Sumire goes further to state that it is as if she is going for big hands but winds up settling for something cheaper.
 The reason for this was because it was to counteract Sumire from using her "Piercing Arrow" playstyle.
 She was shown to be relieved when Sumire went to target other schools instead.